All Articles

 68% of PMTA applications receive deficiency letters from the FDA.
 The most common reason isn't bad science.
 It's incomplete documentation.
 And the ingredient that gets the most scrutiny is nicotine.

 Your choice of nicotine supplier determines whether your FDA submission has airtight documentation or exploitable gaps.
 This isn't a detail you fix later.
-It's a decision that shapes the entire application.
+It's a decision that shapes the entire application from day one.

 What FDA Actually Wants About Your Nicotine